redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 sidebar_position: 1
 ---

-This tutorial will show you how you can connect your Go application to a mongodb service.
+This tutorial will show you how you can connect your Go application to a MongoDB service.

-Building on top of the [Go quickstart guide](../quickstart/go.md), we will extend the application to check if it is connected to a mongodb service.
+Building on top of the [Go quickstart guide](../quickstart/go.md), we will extend the application to check if it is connected to a MongoDB service.

 ## Prerequisites
 1. [Install the Service Binding Operator via Operator Hub](https://operatorhub.io/operator/service-binding-operator).